mtphil/linode-k8s-cluster/README.md

 `GH_TOKEN`

-It also contains commands to list all releases on Github, as well as publishing a new release, which triggers a Github Action Workflow on the terraform files included in this repository.
+It also contains commands to list all releases on Github, as well as publishing a new `Release`, which triggers a Github Action Workflow on the terraform files included in this repository.

 ## Terraform

-Terraform is configured to use Consul as a backend state store.
+`Terraform` is configured to use `Consul` as a backend state store.

 ## Github Action Workflow

-When triggered by a published release, the GitHub action Workflow reaches out to a Vault server to retrieve credentials for both Consul (`secret/data/github_action_linode_terraform CONSUL_API_TOKEN`) and Linode (`secret/data/github_action_linode_terraform LINODE_KUBERNETES_API_TOKEN`) and then runs `terraform fmt`, `terraform plan` and `terraform apply`.
+When triggered by a published release, the GitHub action Workflow reaches out to a `Vault` server to retrieve credentials for both `Consul` (`secret/data/github_action_linode_terraform CONSUL_API_TOKEN`) and `Linode` (`secret/data/github_action_linode_terraform LINODE_KUBERNETES_API_TOKEN`) and then runs `terraform fmt`, `terraform plan` and `terraform apply`.

 Else on all pull requests, `terraform fmt` and `terraform plan` are run to verify correctness.